Everything You Need to Know About Self-Employment Tax

-With the gig economy booming, more and more people are finding side hustles and weekend jobs to earn extra money — and some are even opting to make the leap into full-time self-employment.
+With the gig economy booming, and COVID-19 forcing more and more people to take side hustles and weekend jobs to earn extra money — some are even opting to make the leap into full-time self-employment.
 But, when you start working for yourself, you might have to pay different taxes, including the federal self-employment tax.

 The IRS considers you self-employed when you’re in business for yourself, such as an independent contractor or if you have a sole proprietorship, or are a partner in a partnership, including an LLC that is taxed as a partnership.
 Read on to learn how to calculate self-employment taxes, no matter which state you live in.

 The self-employment tax is a federal tax — there are no self-employed state taxes — so your self-employment tax by state will be the same no matter where you live.
 What is self-employment tax?
 The self-employment tax is comprised of two taxes: the Social Security tax and the Medicare tax.
 As of the tax year 2021, the Social Security tax rate is 15.3 percent–that’s 12.4 percent for Social Security and 2.9 percent for Medicare.
 The Medicare tax applies to all of your self-employment income, no matter how much you make.

 The Social Security tax, however, is only applicable to the amount of the contribution and benefit base for the year.
 This amount is $142,800 for 2021, but it adjusts annually for changes in the cost of living.
 So, in 2021, once you earned more than $142,800, you won’t have to pay the Social Security tax on the excess portion of your earnings.

 Net Self-Employment Income